 Planning properly, even if you are traveling on a shoestring, you can make a trip to both Florence and Rome.
 But when it comes to more affordable budget travel, Rome has the edge.
 From accommodation to restaurants, there are more budget choices in Rome than in Florence.

-And while Florence may be smaller, it can actually be more expensive to get around, with higher taxi fares and slightly more expensive public transport costs.
+And while Florence may be smaller, it can actually be more expensive to get around, with higher taxi fares than in Rome and slightly more expensive public transport costs.

 So if you’re looking to stretch your travel dollars further, Rome is the better choice.
 With its abundance of budget-friendly accommodation and restaurant options as well as plenty of free things to do, you can enjoy all the city has to offer without breaking the bank.